A Japanophile who has survived 15 solo trips to Japan. Ced's visits focus on discovering the country’s lesser-known attractions.

 Should you say no, she kills you with large scissors to punish you for your insolence.

 Should you say yes, she removes her veil and reveals how her mouth had been slit from ear to ear, before repeating her question.
 Should you still say yes, she slits your mouth till it resembles hers.
-Should you say no, she kills you by cutting you in half.
+Should you say no, she murders by cutting you in half.

 According to folklorist Matthew Meyer, stories about the Kuchisake Onna first appeared during the Edo Period.
-In 1979, newspaper feature of the myth created a panic in Japan too.
+In 1979, newspaper features of the urban myth created a panic in Japan too.

-With her appearance and tactics horror-movie perfect, the Kuchisake Onna has also been embraced by pop culture.
+With her appearance and tactics horror-movie perfect, the Kuchisake Onna was embraced by pop culture too.
 She is mentioned in various Japanese movies and had her own feature film in 2007.
-Within Japanese video games, she sometimes makes appearances too.
+Within Japanese video games, she regularly makes appearances too.

 8. Kyōkotsu (狂骨)

-Given their ability to curse, it is reasonable to assume Kyōkotsu are capable of other ghostly horrors too.
+Given their ability to curse, it is reasonable to assume Kyōkotsu are capable of magic and other ghostly horrors too.